johnmakhijani/Yelp/README.md

 ## _Analyzing 10Gb of Yelp Reviews Data_
 by John Makhijani Spring 2021

 This project consists of analysis of datasets of Yelp’s businesses, reviews, and user data.
 In total there are over 8.6 million user reviews with information on 160,000 business from 9+ markets in US / Canada.
-All the data sets combined exceeds 10GB of data in five datasets.
+All the data sets combined exceed 10GB of data over five datasets.
-- Business
+- Business Dataset
-- User
+- User Dataset
-- Review
+- Review Dataset
-- Tip
+- Tip Dataset
-- Checkin
+- Checkin Dataset

 The datasets are saved in JSON format.
 I primarily worked with the Business, Review and User datasets